 Have you commonly heard the idea that you should constantly supervise your children to prevent them from getting any injuries?
 While there is definitely truth to that, just because you are watching after your children does not mean that they will not get hurt.
 I mean, if your child was in a literal lion’s den, unless you are Superman, with muscles bulging, your presence is not going to do much for him, right?
 Ensuring that your child is playing in a safe space is paramount to preventing broken bones, scratches and just injuries in general.
+Else you will end up having to visit a bone doctor.

 Children like to climb things.
 Gravity pulls everything down to the ground.
 A child that climbs too high of a height might result in a nasty fall.
 A nasty fall often results in tears and broken bones.